istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 The gateway for port 15443 has been configured and installed using the Istio installation step you saw earlier.
-Traffic entering port 15443 will ne load balanced among pods of the appropriate internal service (in this case, `bar.ns2`).
+Traffic entering port 15443 will be load balanced among pods of the appropriate internal service (in this case, `bar.ns2`).

 > Do not add any Gateway configuration for port 15443.